 As a founding team member of Marin Magazine, a monthly lifestyle magazine which launched in 2006, I have written about almost every corner of this famously verdant and progressive-minded county.
-I am currently editor-at-large, write a monthly column, have monthly meetings to help the existing team, with overall content strategy on behalf of Make it Better Media, the parent company.
+I currently write a monthly column, plan and edit content (along w/ my team) for print and website.

 Nothing But the Truth

 “Who’s your BFF,” my 8-year-old daughter Natalie often asks.
 I always lie and say, “Your father.”
 My answer solves two issues as I see it.
 First, my daughter feels secure in the belief that her parents are best friends.
 And secondly, I don’t have to tell her that I don’t have and have never had a BFF.
 I also can’t call my biological father dad, which is a topic for another essay, but demonstrates my tendency to shy away from labels.